paulross/PythonExtensionPatterns/doc/sphinx/source/compiler_flags.rst

 Setting Compiler Flags
 =================================

 It is sometimes difficult to decide what flags to set for the compiler and the best advice is to use the same flags that the version of Python you are using was compiled with.
 Here are a couple of ways to do that.

 ---------------------------------
 From the Command Line
 ---------------------------------

 In the Python install directory there is a `pythonX.Y-config` executable that can be used to extract the compiler flags where X is the major version and Y the minor version.
 For example (output is wrapped here for clarity):

 .. code-block:: sh

-    $ which python
+    $ which python3
-    /usr/bin/python
+    /Library/Frameworks/Python.framework/Versions/3.13/bin/python3
-    $ python -V
+    $ python3 -VV
-    Python 2.7.5
+    Python 3.13.0b3 (v3.13.0b3:7b413952e8, Jun 27 2024, 09:57:31) [Clang 15.0.0 (clang-1500.3.9.4)]
-    $ /usr/bin/python2.7-config --cflags
+    $ /Library/Frameworks/Python.framework/Versions/3.13/bin/python3-config --cflags
-    -I/System/Library/Frameworks/Python.framework/Versions/2.7/include/python2.7
-    -I/System/Library/Frameworks/Python.framework/Versions/2.7/include/python2.7
-    -fno-strict-aliasing -fno-common -dynamic -arch x86_64 -arch i386 -g -Os -pipe -fno-common -fno-strict-aliasing -fwrapv -DENABLE_DTRACE -DMACOSX -DNDEBUG -Wall -Wstrict-prototypes -Wshorten-64-to-32 -DNDEBUG -g -fwrapv -Os -Wall -Wstrict-prototypes -DENABLE_DTRACE
+    -I/Library/Frameworks/Python.framework/Versions/3.13/include/python3.13
+    -I/Library/Frameworks/Python.framework/Versions/3.13/include/python3.13
+    -fno-strict-overflow -Wsign-compare -Wunreachable-code -fno-common -dynamic -DNDEBUG
+    -g -O3 -Wall -arch arm64 -arch x86_64 -g

 --------------------------------------------------